 Break Board Tips

-.
+- Use low quality wood.
 Not only will the wood be cheaper, the boards will actually be breakable.
 Break the board in such a way that it will split along the grain.
 Pine, particularly if it's cooked, should be good enough for breaking purposes.
 Avoid strong wood such as oak and mahogany.

-.
+- Fix the board in place.
 Ensuring that the board cannot move backwards is essential for an easy break.
 It's always better to have the board bridged between two blocks as opposed to having someone hold the board in front of them.

-.
+- Separate multiple boards.
 When breaking multiple boards you should separate them so that there is a small gap underneath each one.
 Doing this will make breaking multiple boards almost as easy as breaking a single board.

 How do you break a karate board?